Ask a Professor: The NP Practice Environment in Nevada

 Megan Pratt, DNP, Associate Professor at the University of Nevada, Reno Orvis School of Nursing

-According to the Kaiser Family Foundation (KFF), Nevada has 71 primary care Health Professional Shortage Areas (HPSAs) that are home to over 947,000 people, amounting to nearly a third of the state’s total population.
+According to the Kaiser Family Foundation (KFF), Nevada has 75 primary care Health Professional Shortage Areas (HPSAs) that are home to over 1.2 million people.
 A 2021 United Health Foundation (UHF) report ranked Nevada 48 out of 50 for residents having access to a dedicated healthcare provider.
 The state’s unique geography can, in some ways, exacerbate these issues, and, as the fifth-fastest growing state in the nation, the situation may worsen further before it improves.

 Fortunately, Nevada has a growing workforce of expertly-trained healthcare professionals who are well-equipped to help address the state’s unique needs: nurse practitioners.